 NOTE: Buses will not stop in places where there is not a designated campus bus stop.

-A: The Washington Avenue Mall design calls for transit vehicles to ride on the rail lines with the light rail cars; the road way is narrow and designed for bikes and emergency vehicles only.
+A: The Washington Avenue Mall provides a car-free zone for bicycles, pedestrians and transit.
+The design calls for transit vehicles to ride on the rail lines with the light rail cars; the road way is narrow and designed for a bikes and emergency vehicles only.
 This design does not accommodate a stop at Weaver-Densford because, if attempted, it would not be safe.
 Buses are not able to share the platform with trains because their doors are on the wrong side for boarding and deboarding.

 Q: Why do I see buses stacked next to each other?

 A: Many things can cause “bus bunching” including timing of traffic lights, road conditions due to weather, and even the occasional accident on the road.
 The most common cause is overcrowded buses.
 When everyone tries to get on the same bus at one stop, the result is that the bus becomes overloaded, it takes longer to pull out of the stop, and the bus actually slows down the entire shuttle system.
 It is at this point where you will see buses bunched together when they should be spaced five minutes apart.

 Unfortunately, overcrowding can occur without notice or regularity, usually for one trip in one direction.
 This can be due to an early class break or an event, such as a summer camp outing that produces a large number of riders.
 It is understandably frustrating as a passenger if you need transportation during one of those timeframes.